pachyderm/docs/content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 For a quick test installation of Pachyderm on GCP (suitable for development), jump to our [Quickstart page](../quickstart/).

+{{% notice tip %}}
-!!!
-Important "Before your start your installation process."
+Before your start your installation process.

 - Refer to our generic ["Helm Install"](./helm-install.md) page for more information on how to install and get started with `Helm`.
 - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
 - Pachyderm comes with a [web UI (Console)](../console) for visualizing running pipelines and exploring your data.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up of an Ingress.
+{{% /notice %}}

 {{% notice warning %}}